 The Roads to Recovery Program operates uniformly across Australia.
 Under current arrangements, each council is guaranteed a share of the total available funding.
-Under simple administrative procedures whereby spending decisions are made locally and reported to the Australian Government, money is paid directly to each council.
+Money is paid directly to each council under simple administrative procedures whereby spending decisions are made locally and regularly reported to the Australian Government.

 - Current funding conditions that apply to the 2019 to 2024 Roads to Recovery Program PDF: 375 KB